espressif/esp-idf/docs/en/api-guides/tools/idf-monitor.rst

    * - * Ctrl+L
      - Stop/resume log output saved to file
      - Creates a file in the project directory and the output is written to that file until this is disabled with the same keyboard shortcut (or IDF Monitor exits).
+   * - * Ctrl+I (or I)
+     - Stop/resume printing timestamps
+     - IDF Monitor can print a timestamp in the beginning of each line.
+The timestamp format can be changed by the --timestamp-format command line argument.
    * - * Ctrl+H (or H)
      - Display all keyboard shortcuts
      -